 A 3-percent solution of sulfuric acid (3 gallons of acid in 97 gallons of water) as a pre-emergence contact spray, will give good control of weeds and will not injure the onion sprouts which are below the surface of the soil.
 This treatment, however, will not kill grasses.
-Stod-dard solvent, at the rate of 40 gallons per acre, can be used to kill both broad-leaved weeds and grass seedlings.
+Stod-dard solvent, at the rate of 40 gallons per acre, can be used to kill all weed seedlings.
 The petroleum product is volatile, has no residual action, and can be used as late as the day before onion emergence.